-Ritchie Bros., the world's largest heavy equipment auctioneer and provider of end-to-end services (NYSE & TSX: RBA), today announced that it completed its acquisition of IronPlanet, a leading online marketplace for heavy equipment and other durable assets.
+Ritchie Bros., the world's largest heavy equipment auctioneer and provider of end-to-end services announced June 1, that it completed its acquisition of IronPlanet, a leading online marketplace for heavy equipment and other durable assets.
 Ritchie Bros. acquired IronPlanet for approximately $758.5 million, subject to customary closing adjustments.
 The acquisition was financed through a combination of Ritchie Bros.' previously announced senior note offering and secured term loan facility.
 The transaction is expected to be earnings accretive within the first year, excluding acquisition related costs.

 The acquisition of IronPlanet accelerates Ritchie Bros.' strategy of becoming a one-stop, multichannel company where customers can buy, sell or list equipment, when, how and where they choose – both onsite and online.
 Later this year, Ritchie Bros. will combine its online EquipmentOne brand with the IronPlanet DailyMarketplace, creating a harmonized brand offering called Marketplace E that gives customers more ways to set reserve pricing.
 Ritchie Bros. also gains expanded growth capabilities in the oil and gas and government sectors.